gabrielkheisa-ca/blue-green-manual/README.md

+Certainly!
+Yes, achieving traffic splitting like 30% to blue and 70% to green *is* definitely possible with Kubernetes, especially when using a suitable Ingress Controller or a Service Mesh that supports traffic weighting.
+And yes, you can manage this traffic splitting declaratively with Terraform.

+However, **directly with the standard Kubernetes `Service` object and selectors alone, you cannot achieve weighted traffic splitting.**  You need to leverage a higher-level traffic management layer.

+For this updated README, I will focus on using **Kubernetes Gateway API** as it's a modern and increasingly adopted way to manage ingress and traffic routing in Kubernetes, and it natively supports traffic splitting.
+If you prefer an Ingress Controller specific example (like Nginx Ingress with annotations for canary), let me know, but Gateway API is a good direction for new deployments.

+Here's the revised README focusing on Canary Deployment with Traffic Splitting using Kubernetes Gateway API and Terraform:

+--- START OF FILE README (Canary Traffic Split).md ---

-# Deploying Blue/Green Flask Apps to GKE with Terraform (Simplified Blue-Green Switch)
+# Canary Deploying Flask Apps to GKE with Terraform (Traffic Splitting with Gateway API)

-This document outlines the steps to containerize and deploy two simple Flask applications, "Hello, blue" and "Hello, green," to Google Kubernetes Engine (GKE) using a blue-green deployment strategy, managed entirely with Terraform for traffic switching.
+This document outlines the steps to containerize and deploy two simple Flask applications, "Hello, stable" and "Hello, canary," to Google Kubernetes Engine (GKE) using a canary deployment strategy with **traffic splitting**, managed with Terraform and Kubernetes Gateway API.
+We'll demonstrate how to configure traffic to be split, for example, 70% to the stable version and 30% to the canary version, allowing for gradual rollouts and risk mitigation.

 ## Prerequisites

 *   Google Cloud account with a project set up.
 *   Google Cloud CLI (`gcloud`) installed and configured.
 *   Docker installed.
 *   Terraform installed and configured to connect to your Google Cloud project.
 *   `kubectl` installed and configured to connect to your GKE cluster.
-(Usually configured automatically when you create a GKE cluster and have `gcloud` installed).
+*   **Kubernetes Gateway API installed in your GKE cluster.** (This may require installing a Gateway API compatible Ingress Controller like Gateway API implementation for Nginx, Contour, or others.
+Refer to your chosen Ingress Controller's documentation for installation instructions).

 ## Application Files

 You should have the following files for each application:

-**Hello, blue:**
+**Hello, stable:**

 *   `app.py`:

     ```python
     from flask import Flask